Bob Stewart (communist): Biography

+During 1940-50s, he shared an office with Jimmy Shield and was supported by Mrs.Bowman, a technical worker.

+Late Years

+Stewart was staying in a room in a group of houses where old people are looked after at Fenstanton Avenue at his late years.
+He was still certainly hale and hearty but became more frail than before.
+His sight began to be failing at 1966, and finally got largely blind and was unable to read by 1967.
+He was still concerned about politics.Stewart was confused about the Cultural Revolution in China and affirmed that Red Guards could not be workers.
+He thought Communists in France and Italy did not do enough work in their armies, leading them away from power.
+He though the outlook was bleak that time due to the US interference in Vietnam, Egypt, and Israel-Arabic War, and the ruling of Wilson and Brown.
+He suggested that the Labour Party should be split.

 Stewart published an account of his work, Breaking the Fetters, in 1967.
 He died in 1971 at the age of 94.
 At the time of his death, he was living in a retirement home in London paid for by the British Communist Party from funds received from the Communist Party of the Soviet Union.

+Legacy

 In May 2023, Dundee-based journalist Graham Ogilvy gave a talk about Stewart at an event held by Dundee Trades Union Council.
 Regarding Stewart's legacy, Oglivy said: "Stewart firmly believed he was on the side of history acting to build socialism and stop fascism.
 He was a complex man – despite aiding the Soviet Union he was critical of the Nazi-Soviet pact, the invasion of Czechoslovakia and other aspects of Soviet policy.
 His story is amazing, however, and tragic too."